Morfly/cs-algorithms/README.md

 ## Algorithms
 ...

-All the links refer to `Kotlin` implementations by default.
+By default all the links below refer to `Kotlin` algorithm implementations.
 If you prefer another language feel free to check the list of [available languages](#available-languages).

 `B` - Base, `A` - Advanced
 ### By category